-In the case of a student whose parents are divorced or separated and living in different school districts, the student's right to receive transportation is based upon the location of the home (distance from school) of the parent domiciled within the school district that the student attends.86
+In the case of a student whose parents are divorced or separated and living in different school districts, the student's right to receive transportation is based upon the location of the home (distance from school) of the parent domiciled within the school district that the student attends.85

-Students Residing with Guardian or with Person Applying for Guardianship:
+Students Residing with Guardian or with Person Applying for Guardianship

-As noted above, the general rule is that a student is entitled to attend school in the district in which his or her parent or guardian is domiciled.
-"Guardian" is defined in New

-Jersey's school residency regulations as "a person to whom a court of competent jurisdiction has awarded guardianship or custody of a child, provided that a residential custody order shall entitle a child to attend school in the residential custodian's school district unless it can be proven that the child does not actually live with the custodian."87 In crafting the current regulatory definition to include persons with "custody" of a child, the NJDOE aimed to reflect "contemporary practice" in which "the terms 'custody' and 'custodian' - rather than the older 'guardianship' and guardian'... are used to denote the official placement, by order of a court of competent jurisdiction, of a child into the physical and/or legal care and control of a designated individual other than the parent."88 The regulatory definition of "guardian," however, also includes a stipulation that in the case of residential custody orders, a student must actually live with the custodian to be entitled to attend the school district in which the custodian is domiciled.89 This requirement -- that the student live with a residential custodian to attend school in the custodian's district -- differs from the fundamental rule applicable to biological or adoptive parents: a student is entitled to attend school in the district in which a parent is domiciled irrespective of whether the student resides with the parent (subject, of course, to the rules for divorced and separated parents discussed above).90
+As noted above, the general rule is that a student is entitled to attend school in the district in which the student's parent or guardian is domiciled.
+"Guardian" is defined in New Jersey's school residency regulations as "a person to whom a court of competent jurisdiction has awarded guardianship or custody of a child, provided that a residential custody order shall entitle a child to attend school in the residential custodian's school district unless it can be proven that the child does not actually live with the custodian."86 In crafting the current regulatory definition to include persons with "custody" of a child, the NJDOE aimed to reflect "contemporary practice" in which "the terms 'custody' and 'custodian' - rather than the older 'guardianship' and guardian' ... are used to denote the official placement, by order of a court of competent jurisdiction, of a child into the physical and/or legal care and control of a designated individual other than the parent."87 The regulatory definition of "guardian," however, also includes a stipulation that in the case of residential custody orders, a student must actually live with the custodian to be entitled to attend the school district in which the custodian is domiciled.88 This requirement -- that the student live with a residential custodian to attend school in the custodian's district -- differs from the fundamental rule applicable to biological or adoptive parents: a student is entitled to attend school in the district in which a parent is domiciled irrespective of whether the student resides with the parent (subject, of course, to the rules for divorced and separated parents discussed above).89

-In 2001, New Jersey expanded its guardianship laws to include "kinship legal guardianship," applicable to circumstances in which a relative or friend becomes guardian of a child whose parent is unable to care for him or her.91 This form of guardianship, which does not sever all rights of the child's birth parents, was added in response to legislative findings that "[t]here is an increase in the number of children who cannot reside with their parents due to the parents' incapacity or inability to perform the regular and expected functions of care and support of the child" and "[a]n increasing number of relatives, including grandparents, find themselves providing care on a long-term basis to these children without court approved legal guardian status."92 Birth parents of a child under kinship legal guardianship retain the obligation to pay child support and the right to visitation; guardianship is effective until a child turns 18 or finishes high school (unless terminated earlier by the court).93
+In 2001, New Jersey expanded its guardianship laws to include "kinship legal guardianship," or "KLG," applicable to circumstances in which a relative or friend becomes guardian of a child whose parent is unable to care for him or her.
+90 This form of guardianship, which does not sever all rights of the child's birth parents, was added in response to legislative findings that "[t]here is an increase in the number of children who cannot reside with their parents due to the parents' incapacity or inability to perform the regular and expected functions of care and support of the child" and "[a]n increasing number of relatives, including grandparents, find themselves providing care on a longterm basis to these children without court approved legal guardian status."91 Birth parents of a child under KLG retain the obligation to pay child support and the right to visitation; guardianship is effective until a child turns 18 or finishes high school (unless terminated earlier by the court).92

-Where a student resides with his or her guardian in a given school district, the district must accept the student as domiciled there and may not question the purpose of the guardianship 94 nor require the affidavits discussed in Section 3 of this publication with respect to "affidavit students."95
+Where a student resides with his or her guardian in a given school district, the district must accept the student as domiciled there and may not question the purpose of the guardianship93 nor require the affidavits discussed in Section 3 of this publication with respect to "affidavit students."94 A student who resides with a kinship legal guardian is domiciled in the school district of the kinship legal guardian, not in the school district of the biological parent; KLG is equivalent to other forms of guardianship for residency purposes.95